deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Nope."

-"*The Fifth Element* and lingerie?"
+*"The Fifth Element* and lingerie?"

 "Go ahead and suggest it.
 It's your funeral."